 A host specificity test list is a list of plants/insects closely related to the target weed or insect pest that is developed by a biological control researcher.
 The species on the list are exposed to the proposed biological control agent in a quarantine containment facility.

 The 'Biosecurity guidelines for the introduction of exotic biological control agents', provide that applicants may elect to publish host preference testing lists for comment on the department's website.
 This allows applicants to receive feedback prior to undertaking research activities supporting an application to import a biocontrol agent.

 Important: Comments should be directed to the applicant, not the department, by the closing date.

-The published host test list documents may not meet Australian Government accessibility guidelines as they have not been prepared by the department.
+The published host test list documents may not meet international Web Content Accessibility Guidelines (WCAG) 2.0 as they have not been prepared by the department.

 |Opening date||Closing date||Description||Pages||File size|

 |03 May 2023||03 July 2023||Proposed plant host test list for assessing risk of biological control agent Phylloecus faunus for blackberry (Rubus fruticosus agg.)
 Rosaceae: Rosoideae||9||148 KB|